florentiner/hydronium_ion_life_v_2/README.md

 # Steps

 1. Use n2p2 to generate trajectory file.

 Use official n2p2 documentation (https://compphysvienna.github.io/n2p2/) or use already generated files (https://drive.google.com/drive/folders/1171H9Y3JmubxmxBJFLCEM18LqhYzYVEE?usp=sharing).

+Files for n2p2 input are located in run_n2p2 folder

 If type of trajectory file will be ```.dmp``` just change it to ```.LAMMPSDUMP```